djacura/AGame/testing.md

 - clicked on profile link to see order history
 - updated personal details and clicked on the update information button
 - clicked the logout button link in top nav bar
+- Checked that loggin in through social media login worked

 #### Test result